Obituary- Cause of Death : Sally Atwater, wife of late GOP strategist, dies at 69

 Death – Obituary:

-Her daughter posted on Facebook that Atwater died Tuesday at age 69.
-Officials said Atwater had recently been in hospice care before her death.Read More
+Atwater’s daughter posted on Facebook that Atwater died Tuesday at age 69.
+Officials said Atwater had recently been in hospice care before her death …Read More

 ———————